eligolf/affinity_chess/README.md

 1. A shorter version with some critical test positions including castling prevented king and queen side, promotion, promotion in/out of check, enpassant moves, discovered checks, double checks and more.
 The positions are found in test_positions_short.txt.
 The test takes around 3 minutes to run on a normal computer.

-2. A complete test including around 6500 randomly selected test positions, found in test_positions_short.txt.
+2. A complete test including around 6500 randomly selected test positions, found in test_positions_full.txt.
 The test takes around 24 hours to run on a normal computer.

 To change to the full test you simply change the test file variable at the top of perft.py to 'test_positions_full.txt' and run as normal.